 9. Big Exhibit

 The Columbus Zoo, for example, gets tons of visitors thanks to their “Heart of Africa” exhibit.
-At the exhibit is the combination of cheetah and labrador retriever.
-Something that you just don’t see very often.
+At the exhibit is the combination of cheetah and labrador retriever that gets the most attention.
+It’s something that you just don’t see very often.
+You won’t believe how much the whole thing costs…

 8. Big Question